pkseniya/few_shot_gaze/demo/README.md

 Collect a dataset that includes images, where the user is looking on the screen, and the coordinates of the points on the screen.

     python data_collector.py

+### 3. Place the camera calibration file in each dataset folder.

+You need to place the file `calib_cam.pkl` generated after camera calibration into the folders containing the datasets.

-### 3. Check generalization
+### 4. Check generalization
 You can evaluate the loss on different datasets using:

     python run_estimator.py

 You can also evaluate the loss on multiple datasets at once by preparing several in advance.
+Our [dataset](https://disk.yandex.ru/d/JLygJKU2PIaUUg)

 ## Realtime Demo Instructions